TanyaS08/leucosidea/README.md

 ## Dependency management using `{renv}`

 `{renv}` has been used for dependency management, specific package versions are recorded in the `renv.lock` file, ensuring others can easily recreate the exact environment.
-In order to activate this 'local library' you can run `renv::restore()` before working through the code
+In order to activate this 'local library' you can run `renv::restore()` before working through the code.